ilya40umov/KotLink/docs/deployment-guide.md

 are combined using **OR**, and thus if you want to allow only a set of specific users to access the server, you should set the regex to `^$` and emails array to whatever your users' addresses look like.

+### Obtain OAuth2 Client ID

+1. Go to [Google API Console](https://console.developers.google.com) and navigate to *Credentials*
+1. Click on *Create credentials* button, select *OAuth client ID*, and then *Web application*.
+1. On the next page, enter any name you see fit, and add the following URL `http://YOUR_SERVER_ADDRESS/login` under *Authorized redirect URLs*, where `YOUR_SERVER_ADDRESS` should be replaced with the domain name / the external ip address of your KotLink server.
+E.g. The OAuth2 Client ID for local development has `http://localhost:8080/login` added to *Authorized redirect URLs*.

 ### Linux: Deployment Instructions

 Coming soon